Skip to content

 Category Fields included

-Identity id, status, submitted_at, updated_at
+Identity id, status, submitted_at, updated_at, date_of_entry, primary_maturity_tag, secondary_maturity_tags

-Submitter submitter_first_name/last_name/affiliation, host_institute, public_contact_email, internal_contact_name/email
+Submitter submitter_first_name/last_name/affiliation, host_institute, public_contact_email, internal_contact_name/email, associated_partner_note

 Service service_name, service_description, year_established, is_toolbox, toolbox_name, user_knowledge_required, publications_pmids